netorcai/hexabomb/docs/game.rst

 - **bomb**: Drop a bomb in the character current cell.
   The character must be alive and its cell must NOT contain a bomb.
 - **revive**: Revive a dead character on a given cell.
-  The character must be dead.
+  The character must have been dead for at least 3 turns.
 The target cell must exist and be empty.

 hexabomb will apply the players' decisions in best effort.
 In case of conflicts, the faster player is priority.